 If You’re a Developer

 Trust us when we say that raw XBRL data is not ideal for building applications.
 We know because we tried.
-Check out our app called Vantage.
-This was our original project at Intrinio, before we realized how terribly expensive and useless financial data is.
+We originally attempted to build a valuation engine at Intrinio, before we realized how terribly expensive and useless financial data is.
 We tackled the data project instead, and we’ve enjoyed seeing our data come alive in your applications so much that we stuck with it.

-The Intrinio Fintech Marketplace is a safe haven for fintech developers.
+The Intrinio Financial Data Marketplace is a safe haven for fintech developers.
 Our data feeds come in clean, standardized, normalized and comparable.
-This means that when you integrate with our REST Web API the data runs smoothly through your app or website.
-We know how hard it is to get off the ground, so we built a Developer Program to get you started for free.
+This means that when you integrate with our REST Web API, the data runs smoothly through your app or website.
+We know how hard it is to get off the ground, so we built a Startup Program to get you started for 90% off.
 If you don’t qualify for the program, our feeds are incredibly affordable and most of them have zero redistribution fees.

-We built the Fintech Marketplace as a restriction-free zone to grease the wheels so you can go build something great.
+We built the Financial Data Marketplace as a restriction-free zone to grease the wheels so you can go build something great.

 If You’re an Investor